jsyony37/electrolyze/README.rst

    best_model = fit_model(list_of_models, df, feature_names, target_name, n_fitting_trials)
    optimizer = bayesian_optimize(objective, bounds, constraints, max_time, max_iter, tolerance)

-The commandline driver is `electrolytes/main_run`, which jumps directly into fitting models and making predictions.

-A longer workflow is given in `workflow.ipynb`, where input datasets are explored further.
+The driver `electrolytes/main_run` is a quick on-the-fly model fitting and prediction tool that can be run on the commandline.
+A longer interactive workflow with additional data exploration and analysis is given in `workflow.ipynb`.

 Installation
 ------------